 Renewals and amendments

-State no-fee permits automatically renew each year, unless there is a material change to the roadway for which the permit applies, and remain effective until January 2020.
+State no-fee permits automatically renew each year, unless there is a material change to the roadway for which the permit applies.
 WisDOT may contact applicants to resubmit applications as necessary.
 Applicants do not need to resubmit permit applications unless there is a change to the applicant's information or route, or a request for additional routes.

 If a state no-fee permit needs to be amended due to change in information or route, the applicant can request an amended permit, using form MV2578.